datamole-ai/mff-cloud-app-development/lesson-1/lesson-1.md

 ## Case study problem statement

-We will start simple.

-The client has one warehouse in which objects are moved from one location to another.
-The client wants to keep track of the object movement and get daily reports.
+Your client operates a delivery company with five sorting facilities.
+In these facilities, robots retrieve parcels from the inbound zones and transport them to the outbound zones, where they are prepared for the next stages of delivery.
+The client wants to keep track of the parcel movement within the facilities and get daily reports.

-### Examples
-* Electronics box number 1 moved from Rack 25 to Rack 35.
-* Clothes box number 45 moved from Rack 34 to Rack 20.
+**Example:**

+Robot R-1 moves parcel 4242 from inbound zone I-12 to outbound zone O-25 in 40 seconds .

+**The client needs answers for the following:**

+- What was the daily volume of parcels transported within the facilities?
-* How many objects were moved during the day and what was an average transportation time?
+- What was the daily average transportation time?
+- How did the parcel move within a particular facility?

+They want to consume the data via HTTP API from their auditing service.

 ### Ideas - discussion
 ```